SFGLab/MultiMM/README.md

 ## Copyrights

-The software is freely distributed under the GNU license and everybody can use it how they want, improve it, or apply it to their research interests.
-In case that the software would be used for research, we would like that you will cite our paper:
+The software is freely distributed under the GNU license and everybody is free to use it for their research interests following the open-source lisence of MultiMM.
+In case that the software would be used for research or any other activity, the method paper should be cited:

 - Korsak, Sevastianos, Krzysztof Banecki, and Dariusz Plewczynski.
 "Multiscale molecular modeling of chromatin with MultiMM: From nucleosomes to the whole genome."
 Computational and Structural Biotechnology Journal 23 (2024): 3537-3548.

-Please, communicate with the authors in case that you would like to contribute in this model, and you would like to improve it.
+Please, communicate with the authors in case that you would like to contribute in this model and you would like to improve it.
+In case, that you have problems to run it, your feedback is very valuable to us and we are open to help you.